thomassuedbroecker/browserfied-ibmiotf-webapplication/README.md

 You can download the code from github.
 Here is a overview of the basic folder structure of the project.

-1. **docs** folder does contain images for the readme.md file, bash utilities files and other documentations. **git-commit.sh** does commit to git and you only have to insert your comment. **git-create-version.sh** creates a version in git based on you tag.
+1. **docs** folder does contain images for the readme.md file, bash utilities files and other documentations. **git-commit.sh** does commit to git and you only have to insert your comment. **git-create-version.sh** creates a version in git based on your tag.
 You will be asked for the version and your comment. **git-setup-rebase.sh** does all needed commands to do a setup and rebase for you.
 You will be asked for the input **git url **. **init-bash-scripts.sh** does the chmod command for all bash files in the docs folder, to make them executable. **push-and-log.sh**,  **restage-and-log.sh** and **start-sample.sh** here you will be asked for your Bluemix password.
 You can configure the bash files with:
 ```sh
     user="YOUR BLUEMIX ID"
     bluemix_api="https://api.YOUR BLUEMIX API"